 These fast growing cactus are highly sought after for their ornamental qualities and easy care.

 The flowers are a bright, salmon red and can grow up to 5cm across.
 They open along the stems in the warmer months of spring and sum.
 Each blooms lasts for three or more days.
-The flowers are best when they have had a bit of cool winter weather.
+You tend to get the best flowers when they have had a bit of cool winter weather.

 The Monkey Tail Plant has had a few botanical name changes over the years.
 It is now known as Cleistocactus winteri .
-Previously it was Hilderwintera aureispina, Winteria aureispinar and Winterocereus aueispinus.
+Previously it was Hilderwintera colademononis, Winteria aureispinar and Winterocereus aueispinus.

 Supplied as: Pots